otalk/hostmeta.js/README.md

 A browser module for looking up metadata about a host, using the `/.well-known/host-meta[.json]` files, which is useful for discovering associated services for a host, such as an OpenID endpoint or where to connect for an XMPP BOSH/WebSocket session.

-Suitable for use with browserify/CommonJS on the client.

-If you're not using browserify or you want AMD support use `getusermedia.bundle.js`.

 ## Installing

 ```